Workflow Templates Guide for GHL Users

 6.1 Set up the action element correctly to ensure it works as expected.

-Step 07 – Review and Adjust the Workflow
+Step 07 – Review and Adjust All Workflow Elements of the Template

-7.1 Review and edit each element in the workflow to ensure it aligns with the marketing goal.
+7.1 Review and edit each element in the workflow to ensure it aligns with your marketing goal.

 7.2 Configure each action element and complete all required fields marked with an asterisk.

-- The changes will now be visible in the workflow template.
-The template serves as a base structure and should be adjusted as needed.
+• Your changes will now be visible in the workflow template.

-8.1 Click the Publish button once everything is complete.
+8.1 Turn on the Publish toggle once everything is complete.

 8.2 Click the Save button.